ZIMS pairs with the Royal Navy to keep their personnel safe

-“With the high-volume of attendees and risk to injury from the nature of the sport, the Halo system gave me peace of mind when dealing with the safety and management of the event.
-Entering incident information made it easier for us to follow-up with our MoD mandatory requirements and simple things like Daily News and event program changes were also used by us within the Halo app.
+“With the high-volume of attendees and risk to injury from the nature of the sport, the Zims system gave me peace of mind when dealing with the safety and management of the event.
+Entering incident information made it easier for us to follow-up with our MoD mandatory requirements and simple things like Daily News and event program changes were also used by us within the Zims app.
 Having the ability to produce a report of the event will also come in handy for incident statistics and checking our current Risk Management plan to propose any future changes.”

 Lieutenant Commander Richard Stephenson, RNWSA’s Alpine Championships Director